 Advertising operations, commonly known as Ad Ops, is everything related to managing and delivering online ad campaigns across different platforms in the programmatic buying landscape.
 Ad operations is a term that includes the duties of an account manager who is responsible for ad campaign management including all the complex processes in the ad tech.

 Ad Operations workflow entails a bunch of different tasks and isn’t limited just to campaign planning and implementation.
 Ad Operations entails diverse tasks such as ad campaign management, platform administration, campaign measurement, campaign revenue optimization, inventory performance reporting as well as monitoring.
 Every task has the same purpose: to achieve better ad campaign delivery and higher revenues for the ad platform owner.

-The Advertising Operations manager is responsible for structured planning, ad sales support, daily ad management, ad campaign trafficking, and optimization.
+The Ad operations manager is responsible for structured planning, ad sales support, daily ad management, ad campaign trafficking, and optimization.
 To improve the overall sales and efficiency of a company, Ad Operations managers regularly research, create, analyze, and improve ad campaign procedures, tools and set up.

 The business development team is responsible for onboarding new SSPs and DSPs partners to a company, and there comes in the Ad Ops.
 This is why another important task of an Ad Operations Manager besides controlling the implementation of programmatic campaigns are all the “post-sale” activities.
 They are also in charge of establishing relationships with the company’s partners.
 As well, they are managing internal ad operations to best meet those partners’ needs